keboola/developers-docs/extend/common-interface/folders.md

 For each datafile, a [manifest file](/extend/common-interface/manifest-files/) is created.
 It contains metadata information (creation time, keys for tables, etc.).

-To create a data folder sample, use [create sandbox](/extend/common-interface/) via the [Docker Runner API](http://docs.kebooladocker.apiary.io/#reference/sandbox).
+To create a data folder sample, use the [create sandbox](/extend/common-interface/sandbox/) call via the [Docker Runner API](http://docs.kebooladocker.apiary.io/#reference/sandbox).
 All the resources you need in your application will be provided in a ZIP archive.